 Music performance licenses

-Live public performance of copyrighted music is, in most cases, covered under one of the blanket license agreements the University maintains with ASCAP, BMI, and SESAC.
+The public performance of music and/or the exhibition of film are strictly protected by copyright law.
+In general, one must secure a license to publicly perform such works, even if no performance fee is charging to the audience.
+In most cases, live public performance of copyrighted music is covered under one of the blanket license agreements the University maintains with ASCAP, BMI, and SESAC.
 Such licenses also cover public use of recorded music, such as that played in public spaces, telephone hold music, and the University radio station.
+Likewise, there are several film distributors, such as Swank Motion Pictures, Inc. and Criterion, which manage the public exhibition of films.
+It is important to note that rented or purchased copies of moves via physical formats such as DVD or BluRay are strictly for home use and are not authorized for mass exhibition.
 Questions about specific uses permitted under these licenses should be referred to the Office of Legal Affairs.

 Various pieces of software floating around on the Internet and elsewhere enable users to illegally download unlicensed music, videos, or software for free, and to share those files with others who would also like free access to these materials.
 Not everyone agrees that this practice ought to be illegal, but nobody can deny that it is.
 Trade organizations such as the Recording Industry Association of America (RIAA) are aggressively opposing free file-sharing.
 The RIAA is filing suits against college and university students who have copyrighted materials available for file-sharing on their computers.